iai-group/template-thesis-msc/README.md

 * If you prefer working on Overleaf,
   - Make a copy of the project by going one level up (click up arrow) and select the `IAI thesis template` project and select `More -> Make a Copy`
-  - Rename the project to reflect your thesis (e.g, include your names or title and year Bsc-2022-Jane-Jon)
+  - Rename the project to reflect your thesis (e.g, include your names or title and year MSc-2022-Jane-Jon)
-* If you prefer using own editor and compiler you can create new github repo based on this template repository.
+* If you prefer using own editor and compiler you can create new GitHub repo based on this template repository.
-  - In the cloned GitHub repo compile the `bsc/bsc-thesis.tex` or `msc/msc-thesis.tex` depending on if you are working BSc or MSc thesis.
+  - In the cloned GitHub repo the main file is `msc-thesis.tex`.
-  - Rename the repository to reflect your thesis (e.g, include your names or title and year Bsc-2022-Jane-Jon)
+  - Rename the repository to reflect your thesis (e.g, include your names or title and year MSc-2022-Jane-Jon)

 ## Compiling